 Quality Street is building mutually beneficial, cross-generational connections in Leyton, increasing happiness and wellbeing, across three generations living in the area

-Wonderful Wednesdays - part of Quality Street Year 1
+Wonderful Wednesdays - Quality Street Year 1

 Every Wednesday a group of seventeen Year 3 students from George Mitchell Primary School have met with adults from Glebelands, a sheltered housing group in Leyton to explore ways in which different generations can come together to make, imagine and celebrate.

-Generations United - part of Quality Street Year 1
+Generations United - Quality Street Year 1

 Generations United brought together Year 5 boys and adults from Leyton Orient Walking Football Club for 6 weeks through April and May this year with sessions taking place at “The Hub” community space, Leyton Orient FC.
 Led by artists Ben and Surya the group explored themes of Games, Play and Football.
 This collaboration was an exciting new venture, bringing creative arts and sports together.